chentangUSTCCS/Model_Lineage_Closeness/README.md

 (3) Model authentication: models are considered intellectual property and must be registered like patents.
 Model lineage closeness can be used to register new models;

 (4) Model provenance: in forensic scenarios, model lineage closeness can provide the entire chain of model piracy modifications and determine the source of piracy.

+## Future work
+Looking ahead, our future research endeavors will focus on developing a more comprehensive measure of lineage closeness that can be applied to a broader range of model types.
+Currently, our proposed method is specifically designed for supervised classification models.
+Consequently, non-classification models, which lack a decision boundary, are not compatible with our approach.